Hanshika103/Patch_antenna_ai/README.md

-AI-Based Inverse Design System for Rectangular Microstrip Patch Antennas
+# AI-Based Inverse Design System for Rectangular Microstrip Patch Antennas

-Project Overview
+## Project Overview

-This project implements an AI-based inverse design system for Rectangular Microstrip Patch Antennas (RMPA).
-The system predicts antenna dimensions from a user-specified operating frequency.
+This project implements an **AI-based inverse design system for Rectangular Microstrip Patch Antennas (RMPA)**.

+The system predicts antenna dimensions from a user-specified operating frequency using Machine Learning.

 Traditionally, antenna designers calculate dimensions using multiple electromagnetic equations.
-This project automates the process using Machine Learning, enabling fast prediction of antenna dimensions.
+This project automates the design process by learning the relationship between operating frequency and antenna parameters, enabling fast prediction of antenna dimensions.

-The current implementation assumes a standard FR4 substrate and generates:
+The current implementation assumes a standard **FR4 substrate** and predicts:

 - Patch Width (W)
 - Patch Length (L)